vichisuki/vichisuki-Silksong-Practice-Resources/BellRoute-LP/Savestates/BELLROUTE-SAVESTATES-README.md

 <details>
 <summary><b>Page 5</b></summary>

+0. Bellvein
+    - Before bell walls outside of Widow gauntlet.
+    - For practicing movement to Widow after Cling Grip.

-0. Shellwood Bell
+1. Shellwood Bell
     - Leftwards transition exiting Bellhart.
     - This savestate has killed Widow and obtained Needolin, with Cling Grip.

-1. Last Judge
+2. Last Judge
     - First room after entering Blasted Steps.
     - All three tricks (heal skip, driznit pogo and walljump) are available on page 10.

-2. Cogwork Dancers
+3. Cogwork Dancers
     - Second room of Citadel with scale platforms.

-3. Whispering Vaults Arena
+4. Whispering Vaults Arena
     - Cogwork Dancers room after cutscene
     - Functionally identical to IL - Whispering Vaults Arena

-4. Trobbio
+5. Trobbio
     - Second room of Whispering Vaults.

-5. Clawline
+6. Clawline
     - Bottom of elevator room with elevator already hit back up.

-6. Post Clawline
+7. Post Clawline
     - Immediately after Clawline pickup, to practice movement upwards to Clawline arena.

-7. Vaultkeeper's Melody
+8. Vaultkeeper's Melody
     - Room after Clawline arena, with Last Architect in it.
 Exit out right transition.

-8. Architect's Melody
+9. Architect's Melody
     - Room connecting Whispering Vaults and Cogwork Core.
 Exit out left transition.

+</details>

+<details>
+<summary><b>Page 6</b></summary>

-9. Cogwork Core
+0. Cogwork Core
     - Transition before upwards gauntlet to Architect's Melody.
     - This is still considered "Cogwork Core", and is labelled as such, as it is a subsplit of Architect's Melody, even though the player has accessed Cogwork Core previously.
     - Placed outside the room to preserve enemy cycles and movement.

-</details>

-<details>
-<summary><b>Page 6</b></summary>

-0. Architect's Melody Puzzle
+1. Architect's Melody Puzzle
     - Inside highest room in Cogwork Core.
     - Specifically to practice movement of the Architect's Melody Puzzle.

-1. Enter High Halls Arena
+2. Enter High Halls Arena
     - Room outside High Halls.
     - To practice movement up to this point, use the IL savestate on Page 2.

-2. Lace 2
+3. Lace 2
     - Downwards transition to hallway towards Lace 2.

-3. Grand Mother Silk
+4. Grand Mother Silk
     - Bottom of Grand Mother Silk room.
     - Movement up to this point is mostly walljumps.
 To practice, use the IL savestate on Page 2.